ashutoshmjain/gita/src/thought.md

 > As a complimentary gift, to ensure everyone had fair access - anywhere anytime - he ushered humanity from spoken word to the written text - a new experiential universe of narratives.
 It was like commissioning the hypertext internet of that time.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

 In addition to the poetic excellence, `Gita` defined a new way of life - action orientation - `Karm Yoga`, the method to transmit value beyond the physical laws of nature.
 The idea that actions we do in this virtual world carry forward (or backwards) to the continuum with us.
-And that we instantiate into a new immersive narrative based on the sum total of our accrued `Karmik` collection.
-This idea formed the cultural basis of `Vaidik` civilization.
-Not only did it introduce `Karmyoga` to the world, it did so through an example - the poetic rigor of `Gita` in itself is an example of `Karm Yoga`.
+And that we instantiate into a new immersive narrative (new life) based on the sum total of our accrued `Karmik` collection.
+This idea was that central soul that made `Mahabharata` more than a narrative.
+It was probably the simplicity of the model - the reincarnation based on balanced ledger of `Karma` - that kept the readers glued.

-> ` Karmanye vadhikaraste Ma Phaleshu Kadachana,`
->
-> ` Ma Karma Phala Hetur Bhur Ma Te Sango Stv Akarmani`
->
-> You have dominion only on your `Karama`; not on the outcomes!
->
-> Let the outcomes be not your motive, nor let inaction be your disposition.

- The question is, how did `Dwaipayana` manage to write such epics at a time when scribing , in itself, was a major challenge? — there was no spell check, no grammar support!
+The intriguing question is, how did `Dwaipayana` manage to write such epic(s) at a time when scribing, in itself, was a challenge? — there was no spell check, no grammar support!
 In fact, Sanskrit Grammar [^panini] was not even formalized yet.
 And of-course there was no computer.
 Not even a type-writer!

 The legend says, `Bramha` (the embodiment of `Bramh` in human form), in his infinite wisdom, pointed  `Dwaipayana` to `Siva's`[^siva] son `Ganesa`[^ganesa] (the elephant God). `Adi Parva` describes this story in all its poetical glory.
 Translated by `Kisari Mohan Ganguly (1896)`, here is an excerpt -